glowkeeper/P3D/docs/labs/week2Session1.md

 ## Extended

 Use a [Shader Graph](https://docs.unity3d.com/Packages/com.unity.shadergraph@15.0/manual/index.html), or [write your own shader](https://docs.unity3d.com/Manual/shader-writing.html) to add some custom affects to your scene.
-Some ideas might be to add an indoor swimming pool or some animated display on one of your walls.
+Some ideas might be to add some water to the scene, somehow, or create some animated display on one of your walls.

 ## Useful Links